DeetSteve00/FILE/README.md

    -read: Display the text inside a file
    -write: Write 1 line of text on a file
    -add: Add new text line to file
-   -fill: Overwrite and fill an entire file with garbage
+   -fill: Overwrite and fill an entire file randomized bytes
    -help: Get a list of commands
 ```